 Port Authority Bus Terminal W 42nd Street, New York City 2024 (Proposal detail)

-Art installation at New York City’s Port Authority Bus Terminal on 42nd Street, extended through April 2026.
+Art installation at the Port Authority Bus Terminal, 42nd Street, New York City — on view through April 2026.

 Work done!
 I'm uber happy to see my "GARDEN OF EDEN" finally bloom on Port Authority Bus Terminal W 42nd Street, New York City